JGustavoBFlores/JGustavoBFlores.github.io/_projects/1_project.md

 ---
 layout: page
-title: Learning FORTRAN by practicing!
+title: Learning FORTRAN by Experimenting!
 description: Learn FORTRAN by playing with codes and writing your own!
 img:
 importance: 1